 Š When we demand that others support us in our faith

 iv.
 The faith of Thomas becomes the climax of the book.
 Throughout the Gospel of John Jesus has triumphed over sickness, sin, evil men, death and sorrow.
 Now with Thomas, Jesus conquered unbelief.

 6. (30-31) The summary statement of the Gospel of John.

 And truly Jesus did many other signs in the presence of His disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.

-b.
+i.
 One collects everything possible about a dead prophet; it is all one has of him.
 But one only tells enough of a living person to introduce one’s hearers to him.
 John trusts that a personal relationship with Jesus will reveal more to the believer.

 ©2015 David Guzik - No distribution beyond personal use without permission